fixture-py/fixture/docs/source/using-loadable-fixture.rst

     ...     engine=metadata.bind )
     ...

-This would take the name ``AuthorData`` and trim off "Data" from its name to find ``Author``, its mapped SQLAlchemy class for storing data.
-Since this is a logical convention to follow for naming DataSet classes, you can use a shortcut:
+This would take the name ``AuthorData`` and trim off "Data" from its name to find ``Author``, its mapped SQLAlchemy_ class for storing data.
+Since this is a logical convention to follow for naming :class:`DataSet <fixture.dataset.DataSet>` classes, you can use a shortcut:

     >>> from fixture import NamedDataStyle
     >>> dbfixture = SQLAlchemyFixture(